microsoft/vscode-docs/docs/languages/typescript.md

 TypeScript debugging supports JavaScript source maps.
 Enable this by setting the `sourceMaps` attribute to `true` in the project's launch configuration file `launch.json`.
 In addition, you can specify a TypeScript file with the `program` attribute.

-To generate source maps for your TypeScript files, compile with the `--sourcemap` option.
+To generate source maps for your TypeScript files, compile with the `--sourcemap` option or set the `sourceMap` property in the `tsconfig.json` file to `true`.

 In-lined source maps (a source map where the content is stored as a data URL instead of a separate file) are also supported, although in-lined source is not yet supported.